earthly/website/blog/_posts/2022-09-13-bazel-build.md

 ## Build Time Expectations - Tweag

 Moving from 20 minutes median build to 6 minutes seems like an impressive improvement, especially if the tail build times improved by a similar magnitude.
-I reached out to a build migration expert Andreas Herrmann, from Tweag, to see if these types of improvements are what people should expect.
+I reached out to a build migration expert Andreas Herrmann[^5], from Tweag, to see if these types of improvements are what people should expect.

 {% include bazel/andreas.html %}
 The problem with these kinds of numbers is that they're highly dependent on the particular project.
 So it's very difficult to really make a general statement.